 Stay a week or a month: you’ll never run out of tasty choices.
 Dig into Caribbean, Italian, Thai, Vietnamese, Japanese, pizza or burgers, wraps and salads, steaks, and of course, fresh Florida seafood.
 Craving a real homestyle breakfast?
 Classic American diner fare?
 Deli to go?
 Hand-made ice cream or gelato?
 Frozen drinks beachside?
 It’s all here.
 For ocean views, Caribbean-American cookery, tropical drinks and nightly live music, Aruba Beach Cafe is the go-to spot.
 Foodies flock to Blue Moon Fish Co. for its romantic vibe, outdoor deck with Intracoastal Waterway views and Sunday buffet brunch.

-Every Friday night between November and May, the city hosts a big block party celebration with free live cover bands that attracts people of all ages.
 Almost every night, a diverse array of entertainers perform within the pubs, restaurants and clubs.
 Dance the night away or just listen: oldies, classic rock, tropical rock, R&B and top 40 are all represented.

 Lauderdale-By-The-Sea lodging features mostly smaller, independently owned properties - with many terrific choices.
 More than a dozen are less than a mile away from the beach/downtown area, including several right on the sand.
 Many of these are highly rated by various sites online: most offer amenities like free parking, free breakfast and more.